mimimumu/tuyasmart_home_android_sdk_doc/en/resource/Room.md

 ## Room Management Class

 The ITuyaRoom provides the room management class, and adding devices, removing devices or groups are handled in this class.
-The TuyaHomeSdk.newRoomInstance() can be used to build the room management class.
+The TuyaHomeSdk.newRoomInstance("homeId") can be used to build the room management class.

 **RoomBean Field Information:**
 ```java